 Desert Divers’ is deeply embedded in the local Bedouin community, running out of Marine Garden Camp, it sits directly in front of the Red Sea.
 Husband and wife duo Said and Tanis coordinate everything from diving and climbing courses to full, multi-day treks through the desert.

-My first few days spent in a battle between fear and my own mind.
-As I discovered freediving.
-While my friend was, for the first and 19 times after that, able to experience the feeling of scuba.
+My first few were days spent discovering the terrifying art of freediving.
+While my friend was, for the first and 19 times after that, able to experience the life under the sea with scuba.
 We spent the following afternoon trekking through the desert, camping under the starry Sinai sky.
-We feasted on fresh cooked Bedouin style fish over a fire and drinking wine.
-We swam, snorkeled, hiked, and relaxed – every single day was magic as I experienced something new and exciting against the backdrop of Dahab’s sleepy picturesque beaches.
-However, by far the most exciting adventure Dahab has to offer actually occurred some distance outside of town, deep in the desert.
+We feasted on fresh cooked Bedouin style fish over a fire and drank wine from mugs.
+We swam, snorkeled, hiked, and relaxed – every single day was magic as I experienced something new and exciting against the backdrop of Dahab’s sleepy beaches.
+However, by far the most exciting adventure Dahab has to offer occurred some distance outside of town, deep in the desert.

 Said was the first Bedouin dive instructor in Dahab.
 Growing up in the mountains as his home slowly became a world renown dive spot, gave him unique insights more traditional divers lacked.
 He came up with the idea of the now famous camel diving safaris and it remains one of the greatest adventures I’ve ever had.
 Picture a camel trek over sea worn rock between the Red Sea and Sinai Mountain Range taking you to the remotest parts of the coastline along with all your dive gear.

 The destination for our safari was a Bedouin camp in Abu Galum.
 Completely surrounded by mountains, the only way to reach it was either by boat or camel.
 The boat was first.
 We arrived at our camp – a collection of three walled shacks facing the sea – around mid-morning.
-The desolate land in front of us was hauntingly beautiful.
-Four distinct colours of azure, raw umber, grey and dark blue separated the sky, mountains, desert and sea on the horizon.
+The desolate land in front of us, haunting in its beauty was cut into four distinct colours of azure, raw umber, grey and dark blue.
+Each colour separated the sky, mountains, desert and sea on the horizon.

 We wasted almost no time – within half an hour we geared up and walked a small way to the water.
 Our initial haste was immediately slowed though as the cool water welcomed us to an ever-expanding garden of colour.